sir-dunxalot/selaction/README.md

 </label>
 ```

-Of course, you're welcome to use the labels however you please.
+Of course, you're welcome to use labels however you please and usage will not affect the functionality of Selaction.
 The above are just recommendations.

 Optional Customization
 ------